 Why Hike Grosse Scheidegg to Bussalp

-From Grindelwald, the sheer south faces of the Wetterhorn, Mattenberg and Eiger, split by deep glacial gorges, soar above the south side of the valley.
+From various viewpoints in Grindelwald, the sheer north faces of the Wetterhorn, Mattenberg and Eiger, split by deep glacial gorges, soar above the south side of the valley.
 Hidden from this perspective are an amazing set of 4,000-meter peaks, including the Schreckhorn, Fiescherhorn and the Finsteraarhorn.

 This scenic hike, traveling from Grosse Scheidegg to Bussalp, features magnificent panoramic views of all these peaks and more from a variety of different angles.
-Along the way the path travels through lovely meadows, traverses rocky ridges and meanders through pretty pastures.
+Along the way the path passes the photogenic Bachsee, traverses rugged ridges and travels through lovely, wildflower-filled meadows.

 Starting in Grosse Scheidegg, hikers are treated to intimate views of the Wetterhorn towering overhead along with side views of the Mattenberg, Monch and Eiger.
-As the trail traverse the base of the Schwarzhorn, views open to the Schreckhorn and Klein Schreckhorn, rising along the ridge above the Mattenberg.
-Soon the Fiescherhorn massif make an appearance, towering above Fiescher glacier nestled in a bowl behind the Eiger.
+As the trail traverses the base of the Schwarzhorn views open to the Schreckhorn and Klein Schreckhorn, rising along the ridge above the Mattenberg.
+Soon the Fiescherhorn massif makes an appearance, towering above Fiescher glacier nestled in a bowl behind the Eiger.

-Soon the trail turns southwest again, traversing Reeti’s southeast ridge and then the peaks’s south face with terrific views looking directly into the deep glacier carved gorges to the south of Grindelwald.
-Above the gorges the Grindelwald, Ischmeer and Fiescher glaciers lie cradled in rugged cirques and spill down the flanks of Grindelwald’s high peaks.
-To the southwest the Jungfrau, Breithorn and Tschingelhorn form the backdrop for Kleine Scheidegg on the ridge between the Eiger and Mannlichen.
+Soon the trail turns southwest again, crosses Reeti’s southeast ridge and then traverses along the peak’s south face with terrific views looking directly into the deep glacier carved gorges to the south of Grindelwald.
+Above the gorges the Grindelwald, Ischmeer and Fiescher Glaciers lie cradled in rugged cirques and spill down the flanks of Grindelwald’s high peaks.
+To the southwest the Jungfrau, Breithorn and Tschingelhorn form the backdrop for Kleine Scheidegg, the saddle on the ridge between the Eiger and Mannlichen.
 As the trail nears Bussalp the Eiger, Monch and Jungfrau dominate the views to the southwest and we see the Wetterhorn, Schreckhorn and Fiescherhorn from a new angle.

-Beyond first there is no place for refreshments along the trail until you reach Bussalp.
-Hikers are advised to carry water and snacks.
+Beyond First there is no place for refreshments along the trail until you reach Bussalp.
+Hikers are advised to carry water, lunch and snacks.

 Other Hiking Regions in: